 A great way for teachers to destress is through gardening.
 And as for my experience, I found that gardening has helped me channel my emotions gently through growing my own garden—and seeing my plants blossom because of all my hard work and perseverance to grow lovely plants is just fulfilling to see more than anything else.

-It’s actually proven that even just by having a plant near your desk, it can dramatically reduce stress and will let you feel recharged and ready to take on the day.
+It’s actually proven that even just having a plant near your desk, can dramatically reduce stress and will let you feel recharged and ready to take on the day.

 If you are someone who suffers from anxiety or depression you might also find that gardening is highly beneficial not only for your mind but also for your whole being as well, which can only mean that gardening is the perfect hobby for teachers!